UAW breaks pattern of adding factories to strikes on Fridays, says more plants could come any time

 The head of Ford’s combustion engine vehicle unit said Thursday that the company had reached its limit for the amount of money it will spend to reach a deal with the union.

-Kumar Galhotra, president of Ford Blue, the company’s internal combustion engine business, told reporters Thursday that Ford stretched to get to the offer it now has on the table that includes a 23% pay raise over four years and other benefit increases.
+Kumar Galhotra, president of the Ford Blue business unit, told reporters Thursday that the company stretched to get to the offer it now has on the table that includes a 23% pay raise over four years and other benefit increases.

 “We have been very clear we are at the limit,” he said on a conference call with reporters.
 “We risk the ability to invest in the business and profitably grow.
 And profitable growth is in the best interest of everybody at Ford.”